 Spring (between March-May):

 The temperature is mildly warm in low lands while moderate in higher altitudes with plenty of opportunities to have encountered with the mountain views.
 During spring it is also the time for flowers to blossom and the national flower of Nepal – rhododendron sweeps the ascending altitudes with its magnanimous color and beauty and more attraction to visit Nepal.

 Summer (between June – August):

 This is the monsoon season in Nepal.
 The weather is hot and wet at times.
 It rains almost every day with occasional thunderstorms in the evening.
-Rainbow can be view sometime after rain stop.
+Rainbow can be view sometime after the rain stopped.
 The rain spreads the pleasantness around with lush green vegetation and beauty.

 Autumn (between September – November):

 This is the best tourist season in Nepal so many calls September- November the tourist season as well in Nepal, with the summer gone by and the winter to set in.
 The weather is highly pleasant so are the mountain views can be easily viewed with open sky.
 This is the peak season for trekking in Nepal

 as Himalaya mountain views are guaranteed so better book your flight in advance because of a lot of tourist rush here every year.
 This is also the season of festivities as Nepal celebrates the biggest Hindu festivals Dashain followed by Tihar.
 This two festivals are the biggest and make the Nepal memorable if you get chance to spend in Nepal.

 Winter (between December – February):

 The weather is cool, shining and the sky is clear with occasional snowfalls at higher elevations.
 This season is good for trekking in lower elevations of Nepal.
 The morning and night are cold and the days are warm when the sun rises best for trekking in Nepal during this time.

 temperature & rainfall